Travelgate/documentation/docs/apis/for-buyers/hotel-x-pull-buyers-api/admin/overview.md

 # Overview

-In the [Key Concepts](../../../../get-started/key-concepts) section, we introduced you to the fundamental entities (accesses, suppliers, contexts...) that enable you to establish and manage connections with your Partners.
+In the [Key Concepts](../../../../get-started/key-concepts) section, we introduced you to the fundamental entities (`access`, `supplier`, `context`...) that enable you to establish and manage connections with your Partners.
 Now, with the Admin API, you have the power to access a comprehensive list of all available entities within your organization, ensuring seamless connectivity.

 In this section, you will find: